gridsome/gridsome.org/docs/pages.md

 # Pages & Routing
-Gridsome creates routes and pages by using the file-system.
+Gridsome creates routes and pages by using the **file-system**.
 That means any `.vue` or `.js` file added to `scr/pages` will be a page.
 There are 4 different ways of adding pages.

 - [Normal pages](#normal-pages) - For pages that will have a static url.
 Like `/about` and `/blog`.
 - [Data pages](#data-pages) - For creating single pages for data sources.
 Like `/blog/:title`.